 We conducted focus groups with shoppers from each of the key retailer partners.
 Further, we selected a sub-set of respondents from the focus groups for additional ethnographic observation both in home as well as in store to understand the role each individual product plays within the mix, their at home behaviors around the category, daily compliance, as well as their approach to shopping for these products.

-The Result: Retailer execution strategies for the overall category were developed leading to increased sales for the client’s brand as well as other category items.
+Retailer execution strategies for the overall category were developed leading to increased sales for the client’s brand as well as other category items.
 The paradigm continued to inform creative efforts for in-store and path to purchase communications targeting different segments for several more years.
 Each strategy, though different, resulted in increased client and category sales.
 Further, each retailer benefitting from a strengthened relationship with shoppers, as shoppers identified the category strategy as being more focused on their needs, and how they shop.